• Skip to primary navigation

 • injuries that alter the normal anatomy or functioning of the foot.

-Fundamental Concepts
+Fundamental Concepts for Correcting Flat Feet

 Neutral Heel

-People with flat feet often stand with their heels in an everted or angled out position.
-The neutral heel is what I call the straight up and down position of the heel.
+The neutral heel position is what I call the straight up and down position of the heel.

 Foot Tripod